koorchik/node-mystem3/README.md

 This module contains a wrapper for an excellent morphological analyzer for Russian language Yandex Mystem 3.0 released in June 2014.
 A morphological analyzer can perform lemmatization of text and derive a set of morphological attributes for each token.

+This module start mystem as separate process and commucates with it.
+This allows to avoid process start overhead.

 ## Example

 ```javascript